Hurghada Scuba Diving Day Trips Report

 There are a few overhangs to explore, and this is where you will find groupers and lionfish congregating among the seawhips and fans.
 I was torn between gazing at the surging clouds of translucent glassfish that are unfortunate enough to be food for anything above them in the food chain, the blue spotted stingrays gently gliding up from the depths, and keeping an eye out for larger pelagics cruising in the blue above.

 On the south eastern side of Small Giftun Island in Giftun National Park, strong currents sweep in nutrient-rich waters making this one of the spots in the area with the most marine life.
-Following our guides, we jumped into the water near the police station on the island to begin our recce as we drifted over the 2 plateaus decorated with magnificent coral formations.
+Following our dive guides, we jumped into the water near the police station on the island to begin our recce as we drifted over the 2 plateaus decorated with magnificent coral formations.
 Descending the wall to between 20 and 35m you will find the biggest gorgonian seafans in the Hurghada diving area.

 Shoals of barracudas swept passed us and I saw a few blue spotted stingrays.
 Even my safety stop yielded a terrific video of a turtle feeding on the coral.